vlkuzun/fooof-vlkuzun/README.md

 # Dependencies

-fooof-vlkuzun is written using Python 3.6> and requires various packages:
+fooof-vlkuzun is written using Python 3.6> and necessary packages can be found in requirements.txt

-- matplotlib